-Bombardier Recreational Product Inc. ("BRP")\ warrants its model year 2010 SEA-DOO PERSONAL WATERCRAFT sold by authorized BRP ("Distributors/Dealers") in member states of the European Economic Area ("EEA") (which is comprised of the states member of the European Union plus Norway, Iceland and Liechtenstein) from defects in material or workmanship for the period and under the conditions described below.
+Bombardier Recreational Product Inc. ("BRP")\ warrants its model year 2011 SEA-DOO PERSONAL WATERCRAFT sold by authorized BRP distributors/dealers ("Distributors/Dealers") in member states of the European Economic Area ("EEA") (which is comprised of the state members of the European Union plus Norway, Iceland and Liechtenstein), in member states of the Commonwealth of the Independent States ("CIS") (which is comprised of the Russian Federation and ex-members states of the USSR), and Turkey from defects in material or workmanship for the period and under the conditions described below.
 This limited warranty will become null and void if: (1) the Sea-Doo personal watercraft was used for racing or any other competitive activity, at any point, even by a previous owner; or (2) the Sea-Doo personal watercraft has been altered or modified in such a way so as to adversely affect its operation, performance or durability; (3) or has been altered or modified to change its intended use.

-All genuine Sea-Doo personal watercraft parts and accessories, installed by an authorized BRP Distributors/Dealers at the time of delivery of the 2010 Sea-Doo personal watercraft carry the same warranty as that of the personal watercraft.
+All genuine Sea-Doo personal watercraft parts and accessories, installed by an authorized BRP Distributors/Dealers at the time of delivery of the 2011 Sea-Doo personal watercraft carry the same warranty as that of the personal watercraft.